dynamicexpresso/DynamicExpresso/README.md

 Performance and multithreading
 ==============================

-The `Interpreter` class can be used my multiple thread but without modify it.
+The `Interpreter` class can be used by multiple threads but without modify it.
 In essence only `Parse` and `Eval` methods are thread safe.
 Other methods (`SetVariable`, `Reference`, ...) must be called in an initialization phase.
-`Lambda` and `Parameter` classes are completely thread sage.
+`Lambda` and `Parameter` classes are completely thread safe.

 If you need to run the same expression multiple times with different parameters I suggest to parse it one time and then invoke the parsed expression multiple times.